hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 at least not in the sense of compile-time checking.
 But functional idioms work just fine in those languages.
 For example,
-in Javascript I can pass any list to a generic list manipulation function, and it just works.
+in Javascript you can pass any list to a generic list manipulation function, and it just works.
 Go occupies an awkward middle ground where it checks types at compile time, but does not provide tools to explain to the compiler how input and output